 Board Role.
-The NCG Committee oversees the Company's objectives, progress, practices, and strategy relating to sustainability and environmental, social, and governance ("ESG") topics, including climate change.
+The NCG Committee oversees the Company's objectives, progress, practices, and strategy relating to sustainability and ESG topics, including climate change.
 The leaders responsible for these efforts make regular presentations to the NCG Committee regarding the Company's execution on strategy in these areas.
-In 2022, the NCG Committee met four times, with sustainability topics addressed in each of these meetings.
+In 2023, the NCG Committee addressed sustainability topics in each of its regular meetings, and during the year the NCG Committee added human rights oversight to its Charter.
 The full Board of Directors also addressed sustainability topics during its annual strategy meeting.

 Sustainability Reporting.
 In 2019, the Company signed the United Nations Global Compact ("UNGC"), a voluntary pledge to develop and exercise corporate responsibility programs and to increase disclosure of the Company's sustainable business practices.
-The UNGC requirements include annual publication of a Communication on Progress documenting steps taken to advance the principles of the UNGC in the areas of Human Rights, Labor, Environment, and Anti-Corruption.
-In fiscal 2022, we published our third annual sustainability report as part of our commitment to the UNGC.
-The sustainability report included, for the first time, disclosures covering Scope 1 and 2 emissions data, energy use for our largest manufacturing sites, supplier diversity information, and further alignment to the Sustainability Accounting Standards Board ("SASB") standards, United Nations Sustainable Development Goals ("SDGs"), and core elements of the Global Reporting Initiative ("GRI") standards.
+In 2023, we published our fourth annual sustainability report.
+This sustainability report included, for the first time, disclosures covering Scope 3 emissions data, water use, renewable energy use for our largest manufacturing sites, Purpose survey data, training hours, and the results of a double-materiality assessment highlighting ten key areas of focus as identified by our stakeholders.
+The report also included continued alignment to the

+Sustainability Accounting Standards Board ("SASB") standards, United Nations Sustainable Development Goals ("SDGs"), and core elements of the Global Reporting Initiative ("GRI") standards.

-We continue to believe that the Company's participation in the UNGC is the appropriate framework for understanding the Company's commitment to and efforts in advancing its sustainability strategy and ESG efforts as we evaluate additional frameworks for disclosure.
-The Company continues to explore appropriate key performance indicators and to consider long-term goals that can make the most of the Company's sustainability opportunities, as well as additional appropriate frameworks such as those promulgated by SASB and GRI.
+We continue to believe that the annual sustainability report is the appropriate format for disclosing the Company's commitment to and efforts in advancing its sustainability strategy.
+The Company continues to consider long-term goals that align with science-based targets, and to assess appropriate key performance indicators and additional appropriate frameworks such as those promulgated by the Task Force on Climate-Related Financial Disclosures ("TCFD").
 Additional details about our sustainability efforts, including various sustainability-related policies and a copy of our latest sustainability report, are available at our web site at www.hillenbrand.com/sustainability.